Gardening Robot

 First Prototype:

-Our design’s autonomous nature meant that we had a lot of computational work to do, such as developing path planning and grasp generation.
-Obviously, a working mechanized prototype would be needed to develop and test these requirements.
+Our design’s autonomous nature meant that our computer science teammate would have a lot of work to do.
+Obviously, a working mechanized prototype would be needed to develop and test the path planning and object detection.
 I led the team to quickly develop a prototype that would work just well enough to develop the computational side of things, no matter how shoddy.

 Additionally, I led the team to rapidly prototype 3 separate ideas for the robotic arm, allowing us to get a feel for different mechanisms for an unclear part of our design.
 These ideas included a differential mechanism and two variations of 3-axis arms.
 We decided to settle on a 3-axis arm for its simplicity.